|

 range of frequencies) at once over

-long distances. for example, in the world of television, a
+long distances.
+For example, in the world of television, a

 broadband service provides dozens of channels over one single cable